Jim-JMCD/Genfrn/README.md

 and given context and meaning by their parent directories.

 If parent directory name(s) are not suitable it is simple to provide an alterantive prefix to the generic file names.

-The script can process a directory tree using the Linux _find_ command
+The script can process a directory tree using the Linux _find_ command or its Powershell equivalent - see notes below
 _______________________________
 ### Usage
 Users can select how many levels of the parent directories that can be added to the name.
 Users can undo changes to naming if required.